joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 19. Select your Virtual Machine and subnet
 20. Select Yes to specify your domain or unit
 21. Type in your AD Domain Services domain name
-22. If you don't specify an OU, it will create it in the: AADDC Computers OU, I had previously created a separate OU for my hosts, so will enter in the OU information.
+22. If you don't specify an OU, it will create it in the: AADDC Computers OU.
+I had previously created a separate OU for my hosts so that I will enter the OU information.
-23. For the Domain Administrator account, I will use the AVDJoin account, I created earlier.
+23. For the Domain Administrator account, I will use the AVDJoin account I created earlier.
-24. When the Virtual Machines get created a local Administrator account will be created for each machine, you can specify the username and password of what you want this account to be.
+24. When the Virtual Machines get created, a local Administrator account will be created for each machine, and you can specify the username and password of what you want this account to be.

 ![](/uploads/avdhostpoolsetup3.png)

 25. Click Next: WorkSpace
 26. Select Yes to Register Desktop App Group
-27. We haven’t created an Azure Virtual Desktop Workspace yet, so select Create New
+27. We haven’t created an Azure Virtual Desktop Workspace yet, so select Create New.
-28. Create a name for your Workspace, my example is: avd_workspace
+28. Create a name for your Workspace; my example is: avd_workspace
 29. Click Ok

 ![](/uploads/avdworkspacesetup.png)